bitcoinerlab/descriptors/README.md

 recipientOutput.updatePsbtAsOutput({ psbt, value: 10000 });
 ```

-The `finalizePsbtInput()` method completes a PSBT input by adding the unlocking script (either `scriptWitness` or `scriptSig`) that satisfies the input's spending conditions to the PSBT.
+The `finalizePsbtInput()` method completes a PSBT input by adding the unlocking script (`scriptWitness` or `scriptSig`) that satisfies the output's spending conditions.
 Bear in mind that both `scriptSig` and `scriptWitness` incorporate signatures.
 As such, you should complete all necessary signing operations before calling this method.
 Detailed [explanations on the `finalizePsbtInput` method](#signers-and-finalizers-finalize-psbt-input) can be found in the Signers and Finalizers section.

 For further information on using the `Output` class, refer to the [comprehensive guides](https://bitcoinerlab.com/guides) that offer explanations and playgrounds to help learn the module.
 Additionally, a [Stack Exchange answer](https://bitcoin.stackexchange.com/a/118036/89665) provides a focused explanation on the constructor, specifically the `signersPubKeys` parameter, and the usage of `updatePsbtAsInput`, `finalizePsbtInput`, `getAddress`, and `getScriptPubKey`.